Optimization-Guided Diffusion for Interactive Scene Generation: Toy Experiment

 \section{Toy Experiment}

-We design a controlled two-dimensional toy experiment to directly examine how OMEGA affects the geometry of a learned generative manifold.
-Unlike high-dimensional driving scenes where geometric changes are difficult to visualize, this setting allows us to isolate and observe the key behaviors that our method seeks to guarantee: (i) whether guidance preserves the structure of the model’s learned distribution, and (ii) whether the KL-bounded refinement enables controlled movement toward desired regions without collapsing or distorting the manifold.
-To this end, we compare three sampling regimes: (a) unguided diffusion, (b) objective-guided re-anchoring without a KL constraint, and (c) the full OMEGA formulation, and analyze how each regime reshapes the geometry of the underlying generative manifold. \cref{fig:toy_exm} provides overall performance across these settings.
+We design a controlled two-dimensional toy experiment to examine how OMEGA influences the geometry of a learned generative manifold.
+Unlike high-dimensional driving scenes, where such dynamics are difficult to visualize, this simplified setting enables a clear analysis of the sampling behavior under guidance.
+In particular, the experiment investigates two questions: (i) whether optimization-based re-anchoring can steer the sampling distribution toward directions favored by the guidance objective, and (ii) whether the KL-bounded refinement can regulate this guidance to limit distributional drift while maintaining consistency with the learned manifold.
+To this end, we compare three sampling regimes: (a) unguided diffusion, (b) OMEGA re-anchoring with the objective but without the KL constraint, and (c) the full OMEGA formulation, and analyze how each regime alters the geometry of the generative manifold. \cref{fig:toy_exm} summarizes the outcomes across these settings.